Right Before You Apply

 It’s more important for your letter writer to know you well than it is for him/her to have an important job title.
 It doesn’t add value to your application to have a letter from a high ranking government official whom you have never met.

 Give your letter writer your resume/C.V. and personal statement to reference as they draft your letter.
-Provide them the specific instructions about how to submit your letter via ADEA AADSAS.⤷ Make it as simple and easy as possible for your letter writer.
+Make it as simple and easy as possible for your letter writer.
+Visit the ADEA AADSAS Supporting Information webpage regarding how to prepare your letters of evaluation.

 We require three individual letters or one committee letter.
 We do not require letters to be written by specific professors or professionals.